MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 7. On the **Meetings policies\\Global** page, review the available settings, and under **Audio &amp; Video** section, use the slider to turn **Off** the **Allow cloud recording** setting.
 Select **Save**.

 You have successfully modified the Global (Org-wide default) meeting policy and disabled the recording functionality for meetings.
-It will take some time till the changes to be applied to the users, so you will continue with the next task and test the configured settings at the end of this lab.
+It will take some time for the changes to be applied to the users, so you will continue with the next task and test the configured settings at the end of this lab.

 #### Task 2 - Configure meeting settings and restrict anonymous users from joining meetings.